Lisa Starr wraps up five years as poet laureate

-“I love travelling,” she said.
-“Travelling gives the gift of anonymity...
+“I love traveling,” she said.
+“Traveling gives the gift of anonymity...
 No one bugs me in the airport.
 I’m deliriously happy with rotten airport food.”

-But while travelling also provides a contrast for her Block Island life, where things can become all-too-familiar, she’s still rooted to this island, tending to the Hygeia summertime and weekends.
+But while traveling also provides a contrast for her Block Island life, where things can become all-too-familiar, she’s still rooted to this island, tending to the Hygeia summertime and weekends.